ezweave/pretty-functional/chapters/one/one.md

  ),
  ```

  It just saves you the trouble of having to type out the anonymous function to pass the array reference to `tap`.
+Congratulations, you've now seen a bit of _currying_ in action.
+In fact, much of what `lodash/fp` adds to `lodash` is just wrappers that do what `partial` and `partialRight` do.
+Let's move on and I can explain this better.

+ If you find yourself fancying some Thai food, that is perfectly understandable.
+I do love a good Panang style curry.

  The rest of the solution then seems kind of... obvious: